puppetlabs/cisco_ios/docs/03-update-bolt-inventory/README.md

 ```

 The `name` should be the IP address of the device.
 The module will use enable mode on the Cisco IOS device, so that password is required.

-By default, the module performs SSL verification.
-To disable this, put `ssl: false` in the remote section of the `inventory.yaml` file.

 > Note: For Puppet employees visit confluence to find details of devices that are available for employees to test against.
 Search for Cisco IOS Module Development.